pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - Thinking in objects can be a helpful way to design our programs
 - It allows to ask what __things__ there are in the program
 - And then to design __objects__ that will represent those things
-- And then to create the code for those __objects__ and see what happens
+- And then to create the code for those __objects__ to bring them to life

 ???